 Esri continues to support a number of other automation solutions available from previous versions.

 Portal for ArcGIS command line utilities

 A small set of command line utilities are included to help you perform common administrative tasks.
 The utilities must be run on the machine hosting the portal.
 They are ready to use and do not require any programming knowledge.
 See Portal for ArcGIS command line utilities for details.

 Sample Python scripts

-ArcGIS REST API includes resources and operations for administering the portal.
+ArcGIS REST API includes resources and operations for administering Portal for ArcGIS.
 You can invoke every administrative task that the portal supports through this API.
-In fact, all administration tools provided with ArcGIS, including ArcGIS Desktop and the portal website, leverage this API.
+In fact, all administration tools provided with ArcGIS, including ArcGIS Desktop and the Portal for ArcGIS website, leverage this API.